 And then step 3 becomes your new starting position!
 Keep going with the exercise to go deeper and deeper into the stretch.

 In this case your Target action is dropping your armpit into the floor, that is, increasing shoulder flexion, which will go deeper and deeper with every repetition.
 On the other hand, your Leverage or "helper" move is moving arm laterally outwards, applying shoulder external rotation and then retreating it back.
 At the same time you are retreating the Leverage you will notice that you can go deeper into your Target without any effort.
-This is the magic of EasyFlexibility's Kinesiological Stretching.
+This is the magic of EasyFlexibility Zaichik Stretching Techniques (formerly known as Kinesiological Stretching).

 - #8 - Gains are permanent and steady.
 When your nervous system detects repeatedly that you are able to move while in a stretched position, that you are getting stronger in that position and are you able to come back from it without feeling pain, it will register your new ranges of motion as permanent, thus you keep whatever progress you got during a training session as the starting point for your next one.

 - #9 - It is very enjoyable to do, and feels more like a workout.
-EasyFlexibility's Kinesiological Stretching is good for all ages, and training levels, it can be applied to develop a specific sport skill or just to get flexible and feel lighter and more agile.
+EasyFlexibility Zaichik Stretching (formerly known as Kinesiological Stretching) is good for all ages, and training levels, it can be applied to develop a specific sport skill or just to get flexible and feel lighter and more agile.

 We understand the method is very different to what you know, and it is easy to understand when you practice, maybe not so much by reading technical explanations, that's why we decided to walk you through as we just did.
 Technical explanations are good too, the more you know about what you are doing the better you will absorb it and the more beneficial it will be.
 We hope you enjoyed the reading and practice.